 The business to be carried on by the REIT will entail an inherent risk of liability.
 The REIT expects that from time to time it may be subject to lawsuits as a result of the nature of its business.
 The REIT will carry comprehensive general liability, property, boiler and machinery, fire, flood, extended coverage, rental loss insurance and other similar coverages with customary policy specifications, limits and deductibles.
-The REIT will have insurance for earthquake risks, subject to certain policy limits and deductibles, and will continue to carry such insurance if it is economical to do so.
+The REIT will have insurance for earthquake, hurricane and other natural disaster risks (including those caused by the effects of climate change), subject to certain policy limits and deductibles, and will continue to carry such insurance if it is economical to do so.
 There can be no assurance, however, that claims in excess of the insurance coverage or claims not covered by the insurance coverage will not arise or that the liability coverage will continue to be available on acceptable terms.
 A successful claim against the REIT not covered by, or in excess of, the REIT's insurance could have a material adverse effect on the REIT's business, operating results and financial condition.
 Claims against the REIT, regardless of their merit or eventual outcome, also may have a material adverse effect on their ability to attract tenants or expand their businesses, and will require management to devote time to matters unrelated to the operation of the business.